bem-site/bem-method/method/solved-problems/solved-problems.en.md

 The `snippets` and `nav` blocks can be reused and moved within the page or project.
 The uniqueness of class names based on BEM naming rules allows blocks to be independent of each other.

-### Using cascades in BEM
+### Using nested selectors in BEM

-The BEM methodology allows using cascades.
+The BEM methodology allows using nested selectors.

-For example, a cascade is appropriate for changing elements depending on the state of the block or the theme assigned to it:
+For example, nested selectors are appropriate for changing elements depending on the state of the block or the theme assigned to it:

 ```css
 .nav_hovered .nav__link